worldwise001/ppm/README.md

 ppm-c
 =====

-Prediction by Partial Matching algorithm written in C. Based on /renp/ppm.
-Has some additional modifications for unrelated experiments.
+C implementation of various PPM variants, with some modifications for experimental stylometric purposes.